galenhuntington/hmp3-ng/README.md

 *  All C code is removed, replaced with libraries from Hackage.
 There is still some use of the FFI.

+*  Unicode support is added for titles and filenames, and also Unicode characters are utilized to sharpen the interface.

-*  Several changes and additions have been made to the feature set and the UI.
+*  Several additions and changes have been made to the feature set and the UI.
 Some of the key bindings of the original `hmp3` have been modified per my preference.